acce-cloud/hello-oodt/README.md

 ### Start/Stop/Restart services

-* Within each container, OODT services are started through supervisord.
-To start/stop/restart a service (within the appropriate container):
+Within each container, OODT services are started through supervisord, but then deamonize themselves.
+The best way to stop/start/restart the services is to do it outside the containers using the docker-compose utilities, for example:

-   supervisorctl restart oodt_wmgr

-   supervisorctl restart oodt_filemgr
+docker-compose stop/start/restart oodt_filemgr

-   configuration files: /etc/supervisor/supervisord.conf and /etc/supervisor/conf.d/\*.conf
-   log file: /tmp/supervisord.log
+docker-compose stop/start/restart oodt_wmgr
+docker-compose stop/start/restart

 ### Log files